Snowbird (character): Fictional character biography

-Years later, Snowbird would return from the dead, rising bodily from her grave.
-She is again an active member of Alpha Flight, and is no longer physically limited to Canada's borders.

-Much later, a time-displaced alternate Snowbird from relatively early in her Alpha Flight career was brought to the present-day with her teammates.
-While most of this group was continuing to act as Alpha Flight in the present day, the temporal copy of Snowbird had married Yukon Jack and become queen of his tribe.
+Snowbird is eventually resurrected by the gods who decide that they need a champion in the earthly realm and returns to active duty in Alpha Flight.
+Due to the magical effects of her rebirth, the spell preventing her from leaving Canada is removed.

-During the Secret Invasion storyline, Snowbird is sent by her uncle Hodiak to be part of a team of gods dubbed the "God Squad", assembled by Hercules to battle the Skrull gods; for if the Skrulls win, then the gods of humanity will be devoured or enslaved.
+During the Secret Invasion storyline, Snowbird is sent by her uncle Hodiak to be part of a team of gods dubbed the "God Squad", assembled by Hercules to battle the Skrull gods; if the Skrulls win, then the gods of humanity will be devoured or enslaved.
 When approached by the new Guardian Michael Pointer, she informs him that, due to Alpha Flight's demise, the end of her marriage, and the loss of the Great Beasts, she will not join the new Omega Flight team.
 When captured by Nightmare, it is revealed that her greatest fear is survivor's guilt for not being present at the battle between Pointer and Alpha Flight.
-During a battle with a group of gods who had been absorbed into the Skrull pantheon, Snowbird changes into Neooqtoq the Ravager, deadliest of the Great Beasts of the north.
+During a battle with a group of gods who had been absorbed into the Skrull pantheon, Snowbird changes into Neooqtoq, the deadliest of the Great Beasts.
 In doing so, she loses her rational mind, attempting to kill anything in her way.
 She pulls in all the fallen gods and seemingly collapses into herself.
-However, at the last moment she transformed herself into a swarm of mosquitoes, choosing to honor her fallen teammates by fighting on and rejoins the battle against the Skrull gods and rescues Cho, who has been knocked out of the palace.
-She returns at a crucial moment and impales the Skrull god Kly'bn on the spine of the slain god-eater Demogorge, eldest child of Gaea, when the Skrull god is knocked back by Hercules.
-She later carries a weeping Hercules and Amadeus back to Earth in the form of a great white bird.
-Some time later, she attends Hercules' funeral.
+At the last moment, Snowbird saves herself by transforming into a swarm of mosquitoes.